gushenweiz/scCAEs/README.md

 In addition, you will also get an output file named "cluster_Zeisel.csv".
 In the file, the first column will be the cell name, the second column will be the clustering result.

 ## Plots
-We show an example on how to create a tSNE plot with the predicted cell types and true cell types.
-In the following two images, the first image is colored with clustering results, and the second image is colored with true labels.
-The R command can be found in the "tSNE_Example" folder.<br>
+We show an example on how to create two tSNE plots with the clustering result and the true cell types.The R command can be found in the "tSNE_Example" folder.<br>
+In the following two images, the first image is colored with clustering results, and the second image is colored with true labels.<br>
 ![Zeisel_clusters](https://github.com/gushenweiz/scCAEs/blob/master/tSNE_Example/Zeisel_clusters.png)![Zeisel_truelabel](https://github.com/gushenweiz/scCAEs/blob/master/tSNE_Example/Zeisel_truelabel.png)